andandandand/progressive-mesh-reduction-with-edge-collapse/README.md

 ## OpenGL tutorial UI for progressive mesh reduction with edge collapse, demo based on progressive mesh reduction code by Stan Melax##

+Mesh reduction is performed to accelerate render and save memory when lowering the level of detail in a model is considered acceptable.
+For example, the model may be far from the observer, making rendering at its highest possible level of detail wasteful.

 A "progressive mesh" reduces a model's complexity by repeated use of an edge collapse algorithm,  [this paper by Hoppe](http://research.microsoft.com/en-us/um/people/hoppe/pm.pdf) originally presented the concept.

 [Melax's method](http://dev.gameres.com/Program/Visual/3D/PolygonReduction.pdf) finds and collapses the edge that when eliminated affects the model's topology the least.
 Melax defines a criterion that eliminates the edge with highest coplanarity in the model.